xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreAdapter/README.md

 ## Problem statement

+>>> RB: the problem isn't that the SERVICES are incompatible with each other.
+Services don't talk to each other.
+Rather there is likely a repo which needs to consume data from different services, and since each service returns different data types we need to adapt those responses into a unified API which the repo can consume.

 - The Apple Store may have multiple product recommendation engines, each with their own service.
 - These services are not compatible with each other.
 - To simplify this, we'll use the Adapter pattern to create a common interface.